gauravshokhanda/hr_management/README.md

 ## Documentation

-The documentation for the Hr Management Dashboard is hosted at our [website](https://www.creative-tim.com/learning-lab/react/overview/soft-ui-dashboard/?ref=readme-sudr).
+The documentation for the Hr Management Dashboard is hosted at our [website](https://www.creative-tim.com/learning-lab/react/overview/soft-ui-attendence/?ref=readme-sudr).

 ### What's included

 Within the download you'll find the following directories and files:

 ```
-soft-ui-dashboard-react
+soft-ui-attendence-react
     ├── public
     │   ├── apple-icon.png
     │   ├── favicon.png